Best Pedalboard Overall (our favorite)

 For comparison, the large Dingbat measures 25.75" x 15.75".

 The wiring system on the Dingbat board impressed me.
 Smaller holes and more surface area make it easier to conceal cables and wires underneath, providing more board space and a more organized appearance.
-It's nice for those who are OCD about their pedalboard aesthetics, like I tend to be.
+This makes it one of the best pedalboards for those who are OCD about their pedal aesthetics, like I tend to be.

 I love the organizational setup with the Dingbat boards.
 They do a much better job of concealing wires.